KNXT-LD

-KNXT-LD (channel 53) is a television station licensed to Visalia, California, United States, serving the Fresno and Bakersfield markets as an affiliate of MyNetworkTV.
-The station is owned by My Central Valley, LLC.
+KNXT-LD (channel 53) is a television station licensed to Visalia, California, United States, serving the Fresno area and owned by My Central Valley, LLC.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
 Despite KNXT-LD legally holding a low-power license, it transmits using the full-power spectrum of KIFR (channel 49) through a channel sharing agreement, from an antenna on Blue Ridge in rural northwestern Tulare County.

 History

 The station was started as K57HZ, originally licensed to Bakersfield and transmitting on channel 57, on April 28, 2000, by Cocola Broadcasting.
 Cocola sold the station to the Roman Catholic Diocese of Fresno, which owned regional Catholic station KNXT (channel 49), in 2007 for $1.4 million.
 It then moved to channel 38 and became a translator of KNXT, which also appeared on Bakersfield cable systems.

 In 2020, the diocese shut down KNXT owing to high costs.
 In the case of the Bakersfield translator, a digital television conversion also needed to be conducted.
-KIFR, a non-commercial educational station, was sold to Vita Broadcasting and became KIFR, while a commercial firm, My Central Valley, LLC, acquired the Bakersfield translator.
+KNXT, a non-commercial educational station, was sold to Vita Broadcasting and became KIFR, while a for-profit company, My Central Valley, LLC, acquired the Bakersfield translator.

 As of 2025, KNXT airs live professional sports programming featuring Central Valley Fuego FC of USL League One and Visalia Rawhide of Minor League Baseball.